patrickfrey/mewa/doc/tutorial.md

 Now let's overview the implementation of the typesystem module that generates the code.
 The code shown now will be more organised, more complete, but in contrary to the tutorial not self-contained anymore.

-In contrary to the example [language1](example_language1.md) the typesystem module has been splitted in several parts of maximum 100 lines of code to make them digestible.
+In contrast to the example [language1](example_language1.md) the typesystem module has been splitted in several parts of maximum 100 lines of code to make them digestible.
 The snippets implementing helper functions are in the directory ```tutorial/sections```.
 The snippets implementing the functions attached to the **AST** nodes are in the directory ```tutorial/ast```.

 Because the amount of code in this second part, we will not inspect it so closely as in the tutorial anymore.
 But I hope that after the tutorial you will still get a grip on the code shown.